-The CE Committee was formed in 2012 to promote and support the continuing education of the medical dosimetry community.
-Responsibilities of the committee include developing, selecting, and organizing online CE modules and webinars for the membership.
-The CE Committee is also responsible for assisting with the review and organization of educational sessions and workshops offered at the annual meeting in collaboration with the Annual Conference Committee.
+The Continuing Education Committee (CEC) promotes and supports the continuing education of the medical dosimetry community.
+Responsibilities include developing, selecting, and organizing online CE webinars for the CE Center.
+Specifically, they are tasked with recruiting webinar presenters.
+They strive to offer a wide variety of relevant and interesting topics.
+The CEC also collaborates with the ACC to review educational sessions and workshops offered at the Annual Meeting.

 The Formal Education Committee is a multi-tasking group that crafts not only formal educational medical dosimetry documents but formal professional medical dosimetry documents as well.
-The responsibilities of this committee include review, revision, and creation of these documents, such as the medical dosimetry job description, the medical dosimetry practice standards, and other professional tasks as assigned by the AAMD Board.
-The committee's responsibilities for promoting and supporting formal accredited medical dosimetry education include revision and update of educational curriculum, development and maintenance of educator's and student's resource sections of the website, facilitation of medical dosimetry student involvement in AAMD sponsored meetings, collaboration with the MDCB to ensure that the AAMD curriculum guidelines are reflective of current MDCB Task Analysis Studies, responding to JRCERT in regards to educational program standards for accreditation, making certain that the JRCERT Curriculum Analysis Grid is current as curriculum is updated, involving medical dosimetry educators in committee activities and the AAMD in general, and developing a study guide for the certification exam that is given by the MDCB.
+The committee's responsibilities for promoting and supporting formal accredited medical dosimetry education include revision and update of educational curriculum; development and maintenance of educator's and student's resource sections of the website; facilitation of medical dosimetry student involvement in AAMD sponsored meetings; collaboration with the MDCB to ensure that the AAMD curriculum guidelines are reflective of current MDCB Job Task Analysis Studies; responding to JRCERT in regards to educational program standards for accreditation; making certain that the JRCERT Curriculum Analysis Grid is current as the curriculum is updated; and involving medical dosimetry educators in committee activities and the AAMD in general.

-The AAMD Membership Committee is responsible for creating and implementing strategies for the growth and development of the membership through recruitment and retention as well as promoting and achieving awareness of membership benefits.
-The committee surveys the membership to identify their needs and recommends services to meet those needs.
-The committee works to welcome and acknowledge new members and to encourage participation in the organization all the while promoting the organization and maintaining the integrity of the membership.
+The AAMD Membership Committee is responsible for creating and implementing strategies for member recruitment and retention, as well as promoting membership benefits.
+The committee assists with surveys to identify member needs and recommends new services to meet those needs.
+The committee works to welcome and acknowledge new members and to encourage participation in the organization.